New York Residential Lease Agreement

 Can a landlord refuse to renew a lease in New York?

-For market-rate units, landlords can refuse to renew a lease with proper notice in most circumstances.
-For rent-stabilized units, landlords must allow lease renewals except in a few cases.
-(Housing Stability & Tenant Protection Act of 2019)
+For market-rate rentals, New York landlords can generally refuse to renew a lease with proper notice.
+However, landlords of rent-stabilized units usually must offer lease renewals except in limited circumstances (Housing Stability & Tenant Protection Act of 2019).

 Does a New York lease need to be notarized?

-New York lease agreements do not need to be notarized.
+No. New York residential lease agreements do not need to be notarized to be legally valid.

 Can you withhold rent for repairs in New York?